ni/nimi-python/docs/nidcpower/class.rst

             Uncommitted state.
 If a sequence is running, it is stopped.
 Any configuration methods called after this method are not applied until the :py:meth:`nidcpower.Session.initiate` method is called.
-If power output is enabled when you call the :py:meth:`nidcpower.Session.abort` method, the output channels remain in their current state and continue providing power.
+If power output is enabled when you call the :py:meth:`nidcpower.Session.abort` method, the channels remain in their current state and continue providing power.

             Use the :py:meth:`nidcpower.Session.ConfigureOutputEnabled` method to disable power